-Changing Function Keys: An Example
+Changing Shortcut Keys: An Example

-If you wanted to change "View - Full Screen" (the first one in the list), from unassigned (as is default) to CTRL + F (\Re + F on Mac OS), then select "View - Full

-Screen" with the mouse so that it becomes highlighted.
+If you wanted to change "View - Full Screen" (see image below) from unassigned (default) to CTRL + F (# + F on Mac OS), then select "View - Full Screen" with the mouse so that it becomes highlighted.
 Next, type the key combination of your choice into the text bar below the list next to the word "Shortcut."
-Finally, click on the "Set" button.
+Next, click on the "Set" button; and finally, click "Apply."

-Once the change is made, CTRL + F (光 + F on Mac OS), when
+Once the change is made, CTRL + F (or, \mathbb{H} + F on Mac OS), when pressed together, will toggle full screen on and off.